 Hendra virus (HeV) is a rare, emerging zoonotic virus (a virus transmitted to humans from animals).
 It is spread by its natural host – fruit bats, and can then be passed from sick/infected horses to humans.
-Horses may be infectious for 72 hours prior to symptoms and until after disposal of carcass.
+Horses may be infectious for 72 hours prior to symptoms and until after disposal of the carcass.

 It can cause severe disease which affects the lungs and brain of horses and humans.
-Symptoms of HeV in humans may range from flu-like illness to fatal respiratory and neurological disease (WHO, 2020).
-There is no human vaccine for Hendra virus and without prompt treatment, the virus is often fatal.
+Symptoms of HeV in humans may range from a flu-like illness to fatal respiratory and neurological disease (WHO, 2020).
+There is no human vaccine for the Hendra virus and without prompt treatment, the virus is often fatal.

 Take care when handling all horses.
 Wash and dry hands thoroughly after handling horses.
 Avoid contact with secretions (blood, urine, faeces, saliva, nasal secretions).
 Cover cuts/abrasions with occlusive dressings.

-Always wear gloves, masks and protective glasses when handling sick horses Vets should take particular care during post mortems.
+Always wear gloves, masks and protective glasses when handling sick horses Vets should take particular care during post-mortems.

 Reduce the risk of transmission from bats to horses by moving feed and water troughs away from areas where fruit bats feed or roost.